RGV Endocrine Center

 Adrenal disorders, which are sometimes generally referred to as adrenal fatigue or adrenal insufficiency, can cause problems throughout your body, ranging from fatigue and nausea to abdominal pain and weight gain.
-At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU, and Amanda Cantu, MD, ABIM, specialize in diagnosing adrenal disorders and using the most up-to-date treatments available to restore your health.
+At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU and her team specialize in diagnosing adrenal disorders and using the most up-to-date treatments available to restore your health.
 To schedule an appointment, call the office today.

 You have two adrenal glands located above your kidneys.
 These glands produce hormones such as: